c4arl0s/GitNotes/README.md

 ```

-# list all the branches created
+# List all the branches created

 At this point, it shows only master.
 Take a look.